 for use with websites offering free media such as information, images,

-users to upload and share their own content.
+users to upload and share their own material.
 They are suitable for a wide

 range of different websites – particularly those designed for sharing

-Important information about the website operator is provided, including
+Important information about your business should be provided, including

 company registration details, trading address, and details of any relevant

 regulatory bodies or associations.
 For certain trades and professions,